Singhai: Higher titles

 In 1924, among the Parwars, 1022 families held the title Singhai, 161 Sawai Singhai, 130 Seth, 1 Sawai Seth and 3 Shrimat Seth.
 Among the Golapurvas, in 1941, 1186 individuals held the title Singhai, 281 Sawai Singhai, 487 Seh and 8 Sawai Seth, out of a total population of 12569.

 The Taranpanth Samaj officially does not support idols and thus do not conduct bimba pratishtas, however they conduct vedi pratishta.
 They now award titles Seth and Sawai Seth based on contributions to Taranpanthi institutions.
 Bhagwandas Jain of Sagar and his descendants were awarded the title Shrimant Seth by the Taranpanth Samaj in 1980s.
-Devendra Kumar Kamra and his family who contributed in construction of temple and in vedi pratistha of Munisuvrat Nath Temple in Gaushala Lalitpur along with holding title of Saudharmendra Indra, Abhishek Kamra held Yagyanayak title and Rishiraj Kamra held title of Bahubali in Panchkalyanak done on 24.11.2018 in sanidhya of 108 Acharya Vidyasagar Maharaj was conferred the title of Shrimanth Seth on 30.11.2018 by Digamber Jain Panchayat Samiti for honouring his philanthropic works.